amare/LeetCode/README.md

 LeetCode
 ========
-Solutions and resources for LeetCode problems.
+Solutions and resources for LeetCode problems from a C++ begginer.

 #### Note
 |Symbol|Meaning|